 Find out how the Irish Association for Health Stores petition is playing a critical role in bringing sense, good science and democracy to the process.
 In January 2009, the European Parliament's Petitions Committee voted to keep the petition open and referred it to the key parliamentary group dealing with matters of health and consumer protection.

-Markos Kyprianou, the (unelected) European Commissioner responsible for health and consumer protection, made clear in January 2007 that the European Commission does not wish to allow sale of therapeutically active food supplements.
+Markos Kyprianou, the (unelected) European Commissioner responsible for health and consumer protection, made clear in January 2007 that the European Commission did not wish to allow sale of therapeutically active food supplements.

 So, while many countries in Europe have regulated maximum levels of vitamins and minerals via multiples of the Recommended Daily Allowance (RDA), the European Commission and the European Food Safety Authority (EFSA) is in the late stages of planning the methods it will use to develop EU-wide, harmonised, maximum permitted levels for food supplements and fortified foods.
 This process will be instigated legally through an implementing measure of the Food Supplements Directive.